Ligo04/TwinTex/README.md

  ├──opencv_world460.dll
 ```

-And then you can add `TwinTex` in Geometry node.
+Then you can search `TwinTex` in Houdini and add our tool as a node.

 ![sop_twintex](https://github.com/Ligo04/TwinTex/blob/main/images/SOP_TwinTex.png?raw=true)